-- discuss with your randstad consultant, randstad branch manager or randstad human resources team. - you may also wish to put your complaint or incident in writing and provide it to your randstad consultant. - there may also be instances where it is appropriate to inform your manager at the host employer.
+- Discuss with your Randstad consultant, Randstad Branch Manager or Randstad HR Team. - You may also wish to put your complaint or incident in writing and provide it to your Randstad consultant. - There may also be instances where it is appropriate to inform your manager at the Host Employer.
 Please note that this should be in addition to contacting Randstad.